ofgokce/Zerk/README.md

 - The stored dependencies can be restored easily and without any hussle so they can be injected via initializers, methods or properties.

-- With new @Injected keyword the injected dependencies are restored automatically, allowing an even more readable code.
+- With new `@Injected` keyword the injected dependencies are restored automatically, allowing an even more readable code.

 - Also there are other keywords for injecting only the properties or methods of your dependencies, using the cutting-edge key path feature of Swift.

 ## Requirements

 - iOS 9.0+
-- Xcode 10.2+
+- Xcode 13+
 - Swift 5.0+
 - CocoaPods 1.1.1+ (if used)